 Some pups are more relentless than others.
 If they continue to nip even after you have stopped, you may have to go one step further and go out of the room.
 Wait for them to nip again, make sure you use the “Ouch” noise and then immediately leave the room for at least 30 seconds.
 If, when you return they go straight back to your trousers, repeat the process: “Ouch” and immediately leave the room.

-With repetition, your pup will realise that nipping means attention is withdrawn.
+With repetition, your pup will realize that nipping and bites mean attention is withdrawn and such behavior is not encouraged.

 If you want to know more about the “Be a Tree” campaign and get further safety tips for children around dogs we would recommend checking out Doggone Safe.